jamesthesnake/RigidBodySim.jl/README.md

 # Demo video

-The video below shows Atlas walking using the MIT Robot Locomotion Group controller, simulated in realtime using RigidBodySim.jl.
+The video below shows Atlas walking using the MIT sRobot Locomotion Group controller, simulated in realtime using RigidBodySim.jl.

 **Note**: RigidBodySim.jl is now using MeshCat instead of Director as its viewer; the video below has not yet been updated to reflect this change.